oliver/qrecover/README.md

 This software is licensed under GPL v3.

+This software also contains code from:
+- [erc-js](https://github.com/louismullie/erc-js) by Louis-Antoine Mullie, which is licensed under GPL v3.
-This software also contains code from the [jsqrcode](https://github.com/LazarSoft/jsqrcode) project by Lazar Laszlo (http://lazarsoft.info), which is licensed under Apache License Version 2.0.
+- class.js by John Resig (http://ejohn.org/), which is licensed under MIT License.